Respiratory Syncytial Virus

 • Mild sore throat

-In very young infants with RSV, the only symptoms may be irritability, decreased energy, and breathing difficulties.
+In very young infants the only symptoms may be irritability, decreased energy, and breathing difficulties.

 Symptoms can worsen if the virus induces inflammation of the lungs.
 In the case of a more serious infection, symptoms could include: